geocoug/pipeloom/README.md

     self._conn.commit()
 ```

-## Tuning for Performance

-- Use **UPSERT** for idempotency.
-- Batch inserts when possible.
-- Adjust WAL checkpoints and cache size for workload.
-- Use `synchronous=OFF` only for disposable datasets.

 ## Observability

 Keep `task_runs` enabled unless you have a strong reason not to.
-Example queries:

 ```sql
 SELECT status, COUNT(*) FROM task_runs GROUP BY status;
 SELECT * FROM task_runs WHERE status <> 'done';
 ```

----

-`pipeloom` is message-driven and single-writer by design, making it safe, extensible, and efficient for local ETL workloads.